Feminists are protesting against the wave of anti-feminism that's swept South Korea

 "This type of rhetoric is censoring women's voices, especially when they try to support gender issues," said Jinsook Kim, a professor at Emory University who studies online misogyny and feminism.
 "A lot of women cannot talk about gender issues in public spaces, and they don't even talk to their close friends, because they don't know what their friends think about it."

 For this reason, many feminists work online, anonymously.
-Many of those who don't receive death threats on a regular basis, leading some to leave the country.
+Many of those who work publicly receive death threats on a regular basis, leading some to leave the country.

 With a lack of public figures openly advocating for women's rights, young Korean girls are struggling to find their role models, Kim said.